dcm4che/dcm4chee-arc-cs/docs/networking/config/archiveHL7Application.rst

     .. _hl7ScheduledStationAETInOrder:

     hl7ScheduledStationAETInOrder_"
     "HL7 Log File Pattern",string,"Path to HL7 messages which will be captured exactly as received.
 If absent, there is no logging.
-Overwrites value specified on Device level.","
+Overwrites value specified on Device level. eg. ${jboss.server.data.dir}/hl7/${date,yyyy/MM/dd}/${SerialNo}-${MSH-9}.hl7","
     .. _hl7LogFilePattern:

     hl7LogFilePattern_"
     "HL7 Error Log File Pattern",string,"Path to HL7 messages which will be captured exactly as received, when processing of HL7 messages fails.
 If absent, there is no logging.
-Overwrites value specified on Device level.","
+Overwrites value specified on Device level. eg. ${jboss.server.data.dir}/hl7-error/${date,yyyy/MM/dd}/${SerialNo}-${MSH-9}.hl7","
     .. _hl7ErrorLogFilePattern:

     hl7ErrorLogFilePattern_"